FeatureCloud/fc-data-distributor/README.md

       for the NumPy file, the target value(Label) can be placed at a separate Numpy array or the end of the sample array.
     - `.csv`: These files can be used with different separators, while the name of the label column should be provided.
-      Indexes will be ignored and not being added to the result file.
+      Indexes will be ignored and not added to the result file.
     - `.txt`: Same as `.csv` files.
-  - Task: The task that the centralized data should be distributed for.
+  - Task: The centralized data will be distributed based on the task.
     The task name is not case-sensitive and can be:
       - 'Classification'
       - 'Regression'
       - 'Clustering'
-  - Target Value: For CSV and TXT files, conveniently, target values are in a column; however, For instance, there are no target values for Clustering data and provided target value option will be ignored.
+  - Target Value: For CSV and TXT files, conveniently, target values are in a column; however, For instance, there are no target values for Clustering data, and provided target value option will be ignored.
 For NumPy files, it can be either in the same or separate file.
     - CSV: the target value config option is the column's name that contains the target value.
     - TXT: Same as CSV.
     - NumPy: for NumPy files, there are three available options: